zhetai/motia/MVP-OPENSOURCE.md

-# Wistro Documentation: MVP Overview
+# Motia Documentation: MVP Overview

-This document describes the **Wistro** platform at an MVP level—spanning describing the **Open Source** core (with the Workbench).
+This document describes the **Motia** platform at an MVP level—spanning describing the **Open Source** core (with the Workbench).
 It clarifies the foundational terminology, how local vs. production step registries work, and what features to expect from each offering.

 ---

 ## **1. Introduction**

-**Wistro** is an event-driven workflow framework that allows you to build, test, and run “Steps” (logic units) connected by **Events** (messages).
+**Motia** is an event-driven workflow framework that allows you to build, test, and run “Steps” (logic units) connected by **Events** (messages).
 You can start with the **Open Source** version, which includes the **Core** engine and a local **Workbench** UI for development and debugging.
-For production scenarios at scale, **WistroHub** provides a commercial solution with, versioning, deployment, enhanced security, observability, and collaboration features.
+For production scenarios at scale, **MotiaHub** provides a commercial solution with, versioning, deployment, enhanced security, observability, and collaboration features.

 ---